Posterior risk of modular and semi-modular Bayesian inference

-Analyzing the results in Figure \ref{fig_risk1}, we see that for relatively small values of the contamination, the exact posterior (represented by `Exact' in the plot) has lower risk than the cut posterior, due to the much smaller variance, while at higher levels of contamination the cut posterior has lower risk.
-However, the risk of the proposed SMP is always (weakly) lower than both the exact and cut posteriors, which demonstrates that the SMP is able to `trade-off' between the two posteriors so as to minimize risk across all levels of contamination.
-Consequently, at least in terms of risk the SMP is (weakly) preferable to both estimators across all levels of contamination.
+{To compare the impact of misspecification on the different modular posteriors we plot a Monte Carlo estimate of the expected squared error for the point estimators, based on 1000 replicated samples, across the grid of values for $\delta$.
+The results are presented in Figure \ref{fig_risk1} and show that for relatively small levels of contamination, the full posterior has lower expected squared error than the cut posterior, due to having a much smaller variance, while at higher levels of contamination the cut posterior has lower expected squared error.
+However, the expected squared error for the S-SMP is always lower than the cut posterior, which demonstrates that the SMP is able to `trade-off' between the two posteriors to minimize squared error risk across all levels of contamination.
+However, we note that when $d_1=1$ and $\delta=0.90$, the S-SMP and cut posterior give very similar results.\footnote{Appendix D in the supplementary material contains additional experiments for this example.
+These results show that the S-SMP delivers reasonable results for all choices of $d_1$ and becomes more accurate as the dimension $d_1$ increases.} }